Thank you for your support!

 “What a wonderful, fun evening for two great charities!”

-The Eldercare Foundation of Ottawa and the OutCare Foundation have joined forces to improve the quality of life of the residents in not-for-profit long-term care and for individuals who need palliative care.
+The Eldercare Foundation of Ottawa and the OutCare Foundation have joined forces to improve the quality of life of the residents in non-profit long-term care and for individuals who need palliative care.
 Proceeds from the Black Tie Bingo!
 Annual Fundraiser presented by Family Tree Wealth Management, IPC Securities Corporation will help ensure that people are comfortable, well taken care of, and treated with dignity in their remaining years.
 Together, our foundations make an important difference in palliative care and long-term care support and services available.

 Why Is This Important?

 With seniors making up the fastest growing age group in our society, the need for palliative care and not-for-profit long-term care is increasing significantly.
 When families are in need of either type of care for a loved one, they are often shocked to discover the shortage of services.

 - By 2041, about one in four Canadians is expected to be 65 or over.